 A newborn session is different from birth photography and photos taken in the hospital (commonly referred to as a Fresh 48 Session, i.e. photos taken within the first 48 hours of baby's life).
 The majority of newborn photos are taken between 6-12 days old.
 Some newborn photos are taken as old as 3-4 weeks.
 I'd consider anything taken within the first month of baby's life to be true newborn photos.

-NOTE: If you're wanting photos taken while you're still in the hospital, then you'll want to hire a birth photographer or a photographer who offers Fresh 48 sessions.
+NOTE: If you are wanting photos taken while you're still in the hospital, then you'll want to hire either a birth photographer for labor & delivery coverage or a photographer who offers Fresh 48 sessions.
+I do offer Birth Photography and Fresh 48 sessions!

 Choose a Flexible Photographer